ipass-ace-exam/ipass-ace-exam.github.io/_posts/2014-09-05-how-to-pass-adobe-ace-exams.md

 Sitting the Exam
 ----------------

 You can mark questions for review and come back to them later- make use of this facility!
 One question can make the difference between a pass and a fail.
-Note the questions you’re unsure of and review once you’ve answered every questions.
+Note the questions you’re unsure of and review once you’ve answered every question.
 Sometimes information is 'leaked' by later questions in the text that might provide you with enough information to choose the correct option on a question you were uncertain about.

 Some questions have many right answers, but only one best answer.
 Being a creative designer you know there are multiple ways to implement a solution so there were some questions where I could identify multiple “right” answers.
 However, Adobe wants you to choose the “best” answer.